ahwayakchih/openshift-nodebb/README.markdown

 ### 2. Restart application

 Sometimes OpenShift may forget to restart application after its repository is updated.
-In such case, your "https://nodebb-youropenshiftusername.rhcloud.com/" site may not work as it should.
-That can be fixed with a simple command:
+In such case, your NodeBB site may not work as it should.
+Sometimes that can be fixed with a simple command:

 ```sh
 rhc app restart